fury-gl/fury/docs/source/posts/2022/2022-08-24-week-12-praneeth.rst

     :width: 400
     :align: center

-As we can see above, the shapes are kind of clamping but there's some issue with positioning due to which that glitch is happening.
+As we can see above, the shapes are kind of clamping but there's some issue with positioning.
 It would be good to go once this is fixed.

-Along this, I tried to integrate shaders with the ``Rectangle2D`` but there's something which I am missing because when I tried executing that program, it executed successfully but I am not getting the desired output.
+Along this, I tried to integrate shaders with the ``Rectangle2D`` but there's something which I am missing.
+When I tried executing that program, it executed successfully but I am not getting the desired output.
 I tried debugging the code as well using the `debug` flag on the `shader_to_actor` function but still, it doesn't throw any error.

 Did you get stuck anywhere?
 ---------------------------